Novi Sad: Transportation

-The main public transportation system in Novi Sad consists of bus lines, operated by public company JGSP Novi Sad.
-There are twenty-one urban lines and twenty-nine suburban lines, with main bus station at the northern end of the Liberation Boulevard, next to the Novi Sad railway station.
-In addition, there are numerous taxi companies serving the city.
+The main public transportation system in Novi Sad consists of bus lines, operated by the public company JGSP Novi Sad.
+There are twenty-one urban lines and thirty-five suburban lines, with the main bus terminal being at the northern end of the Liberation Boulevard (Bulevar oslobođenja) next to the Novi Sad railway station, in addition to a smaller terminal in the town center.
+There are numerous taxi companies serving the city.